Why are they proposing these changes?

 The proposed revisions

-reflect changes in national healthcare trends of how people are receiving care and simplifies SSA’s rules for evaluating medical evidence.
+(PDF) reflect changes in national healthcare trends of how people are receiving care and simplifies SSA’s rules for evaluating medical evidence.
 SSA recognizes that low-income individuals and those experiencing homelessness experience delays in disability application processing due to receiving care from practitioners other than physicians and psychologists.
 As a result, the individuals we serve through SOAR often have to attend costly consultative exams.

 What are the key proposals that might affect our SOAR programs?

 SSA proposes to add APRNs and other licensed advanced practice nurses with similar titles to the list of Acceptable Medical Sources, along with licensed audiologists for establishing hearing loss.

 This changes the current practice of requiring the applicant’s diagnoses to be made by a physician or psychologist

 SSA is particularly interested in public comments about adding Physician Assistants (PAs) and other licensed professionals, such as licensed clinical social workers, should also be added to the list of Acceptable Medical Sources.

 Note: PAs and LCSWs are not included as Acceptable Medical Sources in the current proposal, but comments about their inclusion in future changes are encouraged